AdobeDocs/experience-manager-65.de-DE/help/forms/using/formset-in-aem-forms.md

 ---
 title: Formularsatz in AEM Forms
 seo-title: Form set in AEM Forms
 description: In diesem Artikel erhalten Sie eine Einführung in Formularsätze und deren Erstellung durch Zusammenfügen von HTML5-Formularen.
-Darüber hinaus wird in diesem Artikel beschrieben, wie Sie XML-Daten als Vorgabe in einen Formularsatz eingeben und Formularsätze in der Prozessverwaltung verwenden können.
+In diesem Artikel wird auch erläutert, wie Sie XML-Daten in einen Formularsatz vorab ausfüllen können und wie Sie Formularsätze in der Prozessverwaltung verwenden können.
 seo-description: This article introduces form set and explains how to create form sets by stitching together HTML5 forms.
 This article also explains how you can prefill xml data to a form set and how you can use form sets in process management.
 uuid: a1a2f267-26a9-4f45-bcfc-dbdedad95973
 content-type: reference